 Pricing: Free tier available; enterprise plans offer advanced features and support.

 Overview: SuperAnnotate is a collaborative annotation platform with a strong focus on quality control and automation.
-Supports bounding boxes, polygons, keypoints, and even LiDAR data.
+It supports bounding boxes, polygons, keypoints, and LiDAR data for object detection, image segmentation, and pose estimation workflows, with an optional managed workforce for hybrid labeling.

 Key Features: